-This guide demonstrates how to integrate test reports into your documentation with full traceability between test specifications, test cases, source code, and test results.
+This guide demonstrates how to integrate test reports into your

 Test Specifications: Define what needs to be tested